 The best plans for action fail if there is no action.

-To avoid this outcome, the Strategic Planning Committee recommends the following next steps:
+To avoid this outcome, the Task Force Strategic Planning Implementation committee recommends the following steps:

-- The strategic plan will be shared with the members of the Arts and Sciences Council for adoption along with the Divisional Deans to map out how the plan’s principles and initiatives can help guide College policy.
+- Success requires support from the Dean of the College of Arts and Sciences, the chair of the arts and sciences committee (ASC) , the membership of the student affairs committee (SAC), and arts and sciences representatives in student government.
+After submission, the revised strategic plan will be shared with the members of the ASC, SAC, and student government for adoption along with the Divisional Deans to map out how the plan’s principles and initiatives can help guide College policy.

-- The College must establish concrete goals and metrics that will help provide an evidence-based assessment of both priorities and accomplishments toward each imperative.
+- Each year, this committee will tackle at least one to two implementation strategies for furthering each of the Strategic Plan’s three imperatives: Culture, Teaching & Learning and Research.
+This committee must establish concrete goals and metrics that will help provide an evidence-based assessment of both priorities and accomplishments toward each imperative.

 - College resources should help incentivize departments to implement the plan.
 Only with all units working in concert will any of the aspirational goals articulated herein be accomplished.